Toše Proeski: Rise to regional stardom

 In May, Proeski finished 14th with the song "Life", which was the English version of "Angel si ti".
 Prior to the contest, he was popularised by reporters due to his tremendous opera singing ability, at his press conferences.

 All eight songs were recorded in English, but only the winning song of the national final, "Life", was released.
 During the TV national final show, after each song was performed, a clip of the song was played in English to show viewers how it would sound if that song won the contest and was performed in English at the Eurovision Song Contest 2004 final.

 In 2004 Proeski was named a UNICEF Goodwill Ambassador, and recorded the song "This World" which became the UNICEF anthem.
-Proeski signed a contract with Dallas Records so his next album could be released in Croatia and Slovenia.
+Proeski signed a contract with Dallas Records so that his next album could be released in Croatia and Slovenia.
 To establish himself in these countries, Proeski recorded "Krajnje vreme" with Slovenian singer, Anja Rupel.
 In 2005, Toše's fifth album Po tebe (After You) was released throughout ex-Yugoslavia.
 Po tebe is one of the most successful Balkan albums ever.
 It topped music charts for months in Macedonia, Serbia, Croatia, Slovenia and Bosnia and Herzegovina.

 Božilak (Rainbow) was a compilation of 14 selected traditional Macedonian songs arranged by Saša Nikolovski Gjumar, Ilija Pejovski and Soni Petrovski.
 The artist was backed up by a symphony orchestra on the album.

 His last album Igri bez granici (Macedonian title)/Igra bez granica (Serbo-Croatian title) ("Game Without Limits") was released all over ex-Yugoslavia in August 2007.

 Apart from songs in Macedonian and Serbo-Croatian, he also recorded one song in Slovene, "Moja" ("Mine") in 2007, and one in Italian, "Aria" ("Air"), with Italian superstar, Gianna Nannini.
-The list of artists who collaborated with Proeski includes Anja Rupel, Antonija Šola, Bora Čorba, Karolina Gočeva, Esma Redžepova, Gianna Nannini, Goca Tržan, Grigor Koprov, Jeff Beck, Tony Cetinski, Željko Joksimović and other notable musicians.
+The list of artists who collaborated with Proeski includes Anja Rupel, Antonija Šola, Bora Čorba, Karolina Gočeva, Esma Redžepova, Gianna Nannini, Goca Tržan, Grigor Koprov, Jeff Beck, Tony Cetinski, Željko Joksimović among other notable musicians.
 Prior to his death, he was a student in his final year in the solo singing department of the Skopje Music Academy.